 The great Tibetan meditation master Patrul Rinpoche often greeted his students this way: “Has your heart been kind?”
 How we are with others is a revealing mirror.
 We should be somewhat suspicious of any developing sense of “personal awakening” that does not show up as increased compassion and care for others’ well-being.
 Wisdom shows its smiling face in the spontaneous joy of being with others.

 Appreciating spiritual companionship means associating with any wakeful groups dedicated to compassionate activity.
 If slander and sarcasm are the daily bread of our communal meals, the determination to awaken gradually weakens and grows dim.
 Basic confidence and life-force energy decline.
-In a chapter in Ruling Your World called “Hanging Out with the Right Crowd,” Sakyong Mipham asks: “Life is precious.
-Whom are we going to spend it with?”
+Our lives are precious.
+Whom are we going to spend them with?